National People's Congress: China leadership gathers amid economic woes, Ukraine war | DW | 04.03.2022

 While China has come under growing international scrutiny over its stance on Russia's invasion of Ukraine, Wang said the topic will only be briefly addressed during the official meetings of the NPC.

-As for issues concerning Taiwan, Wang believes Beijing will likely stick to the guidelines that it was championing in January, which focus on using a combination of military intimidation, offering social and economic benefits to Taiwanese people, and propaganda efforts to promote "unification" and deter the so-called pro-independence forces.
+As for issues concerning Taiwan, Wang believes Beijing will likely stick to the guidelines that it was championing in January, which focus on using a combination of military intimidation, offering social and economic benefits to Taiwanese people, as well as propaganda efforts to promote "unification" and deter the so-called pro-independence forces.

 "There won't be much in terms of details on Taiwan during the NPC, as I expect Beijing to save major political announcements related to Taiwan for the 20th party congress in fall," he added.